Queen Latifah: Cultural impact

-Queen Latifah has been cited as an influence on R&B, soul, and hip-hop artists, such as Eve, Da Brat, Lil' Kim, Fugees, Jill Scott, Lauryn Hill, Missy Elliott, Remy Ma, Ivy Queen, Foxy Brown, Ms. Dynamite, Naughty by Nature, Rapsody, Megan Thee Stallion, as well as actors Michael K. Williams, Keke Palmer, Vin Diesel, and author Jason Reynolds.
+Queen Latifah has been cited as an influence on R&B, soul, and hip-hop artists, such as Eve, Da Brat, Lil' Kim, Fugees, Jill Scott, Lauryn Hill, Missy Elliott, Remy Ma, Ivy Queen, Foxy Brown, Ms. Dynamite, Naughty by Nature, Rapsody, Megan Thee Stallion, Eminem, as well as actors Michael K. Williams, Keke Palmer, Vin Diesel, and author Jason Reynolds.

 Playwright Lin-Manuel Miranda has stated that Latifah inspired the portrayal of Angelica Schuyler in the musical Hamilton.
 In 2020, Vogue editor Janelle Okwodu considered her a fashion icon that "helped to start a conversation about body image that continues to this day", crediting her among the first artists that pioneered the "climate of size inclusivity and muses of all shapes".

 Influence on the entertainment industry

 Challenging Eurocentric standards

 Queen Latifah has demonstrated several forms of activism over her lifetime, challenging Eurocentric ideals and representing the black, female body.
 An initial sign of the beginning of her resistance to these Eurocentric standards started with her name.
 Her entire name was self-chosen, and while 'Latifah' came from an Arabic book, 'Queen' originated from her desire to create a strong, black identity, which was fueled by her mother, Rita Owens, who gave her the foundation to develop into a self-proclaimed Queen.

 Afrocentric Queendom is a concept that Queen Latifah uses to demonstrate her resistance to Eurocentric standards.
 This term, Afrocentric Queendom, refers to African centered customs that also incorporate female empowerment.
 Eurocentric constructions are challenged by this concept because Afrocentrism deconstructs oppressive environments, essentially disrupting centralized European spaces.
 The notion of the term Queen was intentionally crafted by Latifah, redefining what plus size, black women were in society.
 Over the twentieth century, the term 'mammy' coincided with black women because many were left to take care of white children.
 This term stripped many black women around this time of their name, forcing them to adopt the new identity of 'mammy'.
 Following the emergence of this term, African American women have been stereotyped as mothering figures, while also signaling a loss of identity.
 This is what Queen Latifah aimed to avoid when creating her stage name, with the intention of opposing the Eurocentric construction of the term mammy.
 The sole idea of her choosing her name imitates power and promotes strength within herself.